 - Take on a few major projects that require some product goals you want to focus on.
 But keep these limited to just a few projects.
 This will give you more room to focus on process-oriented goals.

 - Choose a few process-oriented goals that you can monitor on a regular basis.

 - Set a few product and process goals as a class and then find ways to monitor these goals collaboratively each week.
 There’s power in setting goals as a community.

 So, what are your process and product goals for this year?
+What goals would you like to pursue with your students?
 Feel free to share yours in the comment section below.

 Join my email list and get the weekly tips, tools, and insights all geared toward making innovation a reality in your classroom.